OpenPrinting/ps-printer-app/README.md

 ```

 Use the web interface to add a printer.
 Supply a name, select the
 discovered printer, then select make and model.
-Also set the loaded
+Also set the installed
-media and the option defaults.
+accessories, loaded media and the option defaults.
+Accessory
+configuration and option defaults can also offen get polled from the
+printer.

 Then print PDF, PostScript, JPEG, Apple Raster, or PWG Raster files
 with